telstra/openapi-platform/DEVELOPMENT.md

    Builds both the backend and frontend in production mode, enabling source maps and disabling minification.
 Generated build artefacts are placed in the `build` directory.
+ * `yarn run build:webpack` \
+   Helper command to run `webpack` while displaying progress messages.
+Not intended for direct use.
  * `yarn run build` \
    Runs the `clean` and `build:dev` commands in sequence.
  * `yarn run deploy:backend` \